petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-new-site.md

 During these lessons, you have learned how to create a site template, change your site's theme, apply a style book to your site's theme, create a site template, create pages, use compositions, create forms mapped to object definitions, use collection displays, show content in a display page content, create navigation menus, configure menu displays, and create a new site based on a site template.

 Phew!
 That was a lot.
 Keep on practicing!
-See you on the next module, [Site Look and Feel.]()
+See you in the next module: [Site Look and Feel.]()